2021-2022 City Council

 Eric Haas began serving on City Council in 1997.
-He is retired from his family’s business, National Band & Tag Co., but continues on a consulting basis.
+He is retired from his family’s business, National Band & Tag Co.
 He is the co-founder and co-owner of the Hofbrauhaus in Newport, Pittsburgh, and Columbus.
-He and his wife, Jan, have 3 children; Lan, Ryan, and Erin, and 3 grandchildren.
+He and his wife, Jan, have 3 children; Lan, Ryan, and Erin, and 7 grandchildren.
 Eric is a graduate of Highlands High School, 1974, and Hanover College, 1978.
 He is a member of St. John’s United Church of Christ, Newport.

-He currently serves on the Kentucky State Chamber Board of Directors, the Northern Kentucky Business PAC, the River Cities Government Coalition, the Campbell Leadership Action Group, US Bank NKY Board of Advisors, Hanover College Board of Trustees, and is a member of the Fort Thomas Lions Club.
-He is a former Newport City Commissioner and a former chair of the Northern Kentucky Chamber of Commerce.
+He currently serves on the US Bank Board of Advisors Cincinnati, the River Cities Government Coalition, the Campbell Leadership Action Group, Hanover College Board of Trustees, and is a member of the Fort Thomas Lions Club.
+He is a former Newport City Commissioner and a former chair of the Northern Kentucky Chamber of Commerce, and also served on the Kentucky State Chamber Board of Directors.
 He also helps Jan and their daughter, Erin, with Trent Montessori.

 Ken is a long time resident of Fort Thomas.
 He was the founder of Bowman’s Framing in 1988 and operated that Fort Thomas business for thirty years.
 The business was sold in 2018 and is still in operation under new ownership.
 The sale made it possible for Ken to focus his efforts on real estate sales, which began in 2005 with Huff Realty where he is still an associate today.